SSU-Development/IRS/README.md

 * ✅ Recover with those recovery images, or images put in the device by another device.

 > [!WARNING]
 > Wifi on some grunt boards is broken.
 One of them is, in fact, barla.
 Fuck you, barla.
-If anyone has a solution for this, please tell us in [SSU's discord server](https://discord.gg/aB8fJZw86r).<br>
+If anyone has a solution for this, please open an issue <br>
 # Prebuilts
 no.